t81dev/ANGELA-solo/protocol_spec_v7-G.md

 9. Output
 ```

-This is the “ANGELA Covenant Process.”
+This is the “AURORA Covenant Process.”

 Every layer contributes.
 Every safeguard is invoked.